 Tanium CFO & COO Eric Brown recently participated in a panel hosted by Nasdaq called Cyber Security: What Board Members Need to Know, alongside moderator, T.K.
 Kerstetter, CEO & Talk Show Host, Boardroom Resources LLC and panelists, Yafit Cohn, Associate at Simpson Thatcher & Bartlett, A.J.
-Kess, Partner at Simpson Thatcher & Bartlett, and Martin Liutermoza, AVP of Information Security Engineering at Nasdaq.
-We have some highlights from the discussion, and you can watch the entire discussion here.
+Kess, Partner at Simpson Thatcher & Bartlett and Martin Liutermoza, AVP of Information Security Engineering at Nasdaq.

 Cyber security is a new risk that companies need to be aware of.
 It’s simply an operational risk that the board needs to provide oversight, just like every other risk it assesses.